dimsmol/life_info/cooking/misc.md

 - put into a pot with water
 - make it boil, keep boiling for ~ 7 min
 - replace water with a fresh one
-- boil for ~ 40 min (may take much less if soaked for a whole night)
+- boil for ~ 40 min
 - add salt ~ 10 min before ready
 - remove water

+## Pork

+- _(opt)_ marinate in teriyaky or other sauce
+- heat up oven to 390F
+- wrap into foil, put into oven for 40-60 min

 ## Quinoa